CoinBlack/electrum-blk/contrib/osx/README.md

     $ mv /Library/Developer/CommandLineTools /Library/Developer/CommandLineTools2
     ```
   As a sanity check, make sure `$ gcc --version` consistently refers to the full Xcode.
-- Make sure that you are building from a fresh clone of electrum
+- Make sure that you are building from a fresh clone of electrum-blk
   (or run e.g. `git clean -ffxd` to rm all local changes).